China was once a women’s soccer superpower. This year’s World Cup is a first step in reclaiming that status – KION546

 The Chinese players in Australia also have this future on their minds.

-In her interview with Chinese media following the team’s loss against Denmark, Zhang, the midfielder, sent a message to that next generation.
+In her interview with Chinese media following the team’s loss against Denmark, Zhang Linyan sent a message to that next generation.

 “Keep going, and play what you love to the fullest,” she said.